 The glycemic index of your meals play a role in how full you feel after eating and for how long.
 The GI refers to how quickly carbohydrates in your food raise blood sugar.
 High-glycemic foods raise blood glucose rapidly and higher; whereas, low-GI foods raise glucose gradually and steadily, which helps keep blood sugar stable and wards off hunger.
 Research links low-glycemic meals to reduced food intake and body fat reduction, according to a review published in The Proceedings of the Nutrition Society.

-To help control your appetite, avoid spiking your blood sugar by choosing low-glycemic foods.
+To help control your appetite, avoid spiking your blood sugar by choosing low-glycemic carb-containing foods.
 Non-starchy vegetables, legumes, most fruits and whole-grains are good low-glycemic options.

 Fiber Helps Control Hunger

 Dietary fiber may help curb appetite in a number of ways.
 For one, it slows digestion and glucose absorption, keeping your blood sugar steady.
 It also provides bulk to food without adding extra calories.

 A particular type of fiber called beta-glucan has been shown to reduce food intake.
 After eating a beta-glucan-rich breakfast cereal, participants ate close to 100 fewer calories at their next meal, according to a study published in the October 2009 issue of the Molecular Nutrition and Food Research journal.